 - Oops!Something went wrong.Please try again later.

 While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
-We'll use ROE to examine American Assets Trust, Inc. (NYSE:AAT), by way of a worked example.
+To keep the lesson grounded in practicality, we'll use ROE to better understand American Assets Trust, Inc. (NYSE:AAT).

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity